 Most Leaders Miss This Critical Culture Element

 If you go to business school to get your MBA, you’ll likely learn about a concept known as “span of control.”
-In short, span of control means how many employees any one manager might have directly reporting to them.
+In short, a span of control means how many employees a single manager might have directly reporting to them.

 Based on numerous academic studies that have researched this topic, the optimum number of direct reports for any manager should be the lucky number seven, plus or minus a few.

 But when it comes to designing your organization, you might want to adjust this number based on a couple of different variables.
 Maybe your span of control should be lower-or maybe higher.
 We know, for instance, that managers in “flatter” organizations tend to have more direct reports compared to those who work in more hierarchical management structures.
 These flatter organizations tend to be less formal and have better information flow.
 More hierarchical organizations with lower spans of control tend to be more formal.
 In other words, when it comes to answering the question of how many direct reports should your managers have, the answer is: it depends, but it’s an important element of organizational design and culture, so you can’t just assume this will work out.

 1. Complexity of the work